 As a founder, what have been some of the biggest lessons you’ve learned about running a business?

 Always find a mentor.
 You are only going to grow and improve if you talk to those who have experienced what you have coming.
 I learned that the key to success is to ask questions and know that no question is ever a dumb question in business.
 It's dumb to not know the answers or pretend that you know it all because that will get you nowhere.
-I highly recommend every business owner to have company advisors and mentors.
-My mentors have saved me time, money and unnecessary mistakes.
+I highly recommend every business owner have company advisors and mentors.
+My mentors have saved me time, money, and unnecessary mistakes.

 Have you ever experienced a major failure or mistake in your career?
 How did you bounce back?

 My biggest mistake in my career was staying in a job for too long where I wasn't appreciated.
 I spent days frustrated and unhappy about my job but I was worried if I left I wouldn't find another job in time to keep up with my rent and financial responsibilities so I held onto my job as a crutch and it kicked me in the butt in the long run.
 I regret not listening to my gut and my intuition.
 It wasn't until I was let go from the company that I felt creative freedom.
 It was that moment ESG took off and my personal brand took off.